990adjustments/Wffle/README.md

 duplicate of the source.
 If the source has transparency, it becomes a problem.

-Waffle is a simple script that uses the blend effect to create a seamless loop of your source even with transparency.
+Waffle is a simple After Effects script that uses the blend effect to create a seamless loop of your source even with transparency.
 Can you easily create the process by hand?
 Of course you can, this just automates it!